priyanshi1107/TemperatureConverter/README.md

 # Temperature Converter

 ## Description
-The Temperature Converter is a web-based application that allows users to convert temperatures between Celsius and Fahrenheit.
-This project was developed for the Bharat Intern Virtual Internship.
-Users can input a temperature value and select the desired unit for conversion.
-The result is displayed instantly, providing a seamless and user-friendly experience.
+The Temperature Converter is a web-based application that allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+This project was developed as part of the Bharat Intern Virtual Internship.
+Users can input a temperature and instantly convert it to Celsius, Fahrenheit, and Kelvin.
+The application provides a seamless and user-friendly experience.

 ## Features
-- Convert temperatures between Celsius and Fahrenheit.
+- Convert temperatures between Celsius, Fahrenheit, and Kelvin.
 - Responsive design for optimal user experience on various devices.

 ## Technologies Used